Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Introduction

-The main methodological contribution of this paper pertains to computational scalability: It shows that the proposed electricity-aware bid selection mechanism can be modeled as a trilevel optimization problem, which can be reformulated as a tractable single-level mixed-integer linear program (MILP) using a lexicographic function and the strong duality of the middle- and the lower-level problems.

-Finally, the last contribution of this paper concerns a thorough numerical evaluation of the proposed mechanism on two substantial case studies. {This evaluation compares the proposed electricity-aware bid selection mechanism to the existing decoupled heat and electricity market mechanism, and an ideal fully integrated market mechanism.
-The first illustrative case study shows that the proposed electricity-aware mechanism can achieve $77.6\%$ of the so-called \textit{value of coordination} achieved by the fully integrated mechanism, while maintaining a sequential heat and electricity market framework.
-The second case study, based on the realistic electricity and heat systems in Denmark, provides additional insights on how the proposed mechanism is able to ensure cost recovery for CHPs and HPs in the heat market, while reducing the operating cost of the overall energy system by $4.5\%$ and wind curtailment by $0.4\%$ compared to the decoupled mechanism.}

 The remainder of this paper is organized as follows.
 Section \ref{section:2} provides the required preliminaries and describes the techno-economic interdependencies between heat and electricity systems and the current status-quo in the markets that operate them.
-Section \ref{section:3} introduces the proposed electricity-aware heat bid format and the bid selection mechanism. { In addition, the resulting heat and electricity market-clearing procedure with the proposed bid selection mechanism as well as their market properties are explained.} Section \ref{section:4} details the mathematical formulation of the proposed electricity-aware heat bid selection mechanism.
+Section \ref{section:3} introduces the proposed electricity-aware heat bid format and bid selection mechanism, and discusses their impacts on the heat and electricity markets.
+Section \ref{section:4} details the mathematical formulation of the proposed electricity-aware heat bid selection mechanism.
 Section \ref{section:5} presents numerical results.
 Finally, Section \ref{section:6} concludes and discusses potential extensions of this work.
-The extended formulations are provided in the online appendix.